-Installment loans: Personal or guarantor loans can also be referred to as ‘installment loans,’ because you pay a set amount back over a certain period of time.
+Instalment loans: Personal or guarantor loans can also be referred to as ‘instalment loans,’ because you pay a set amount back over a certain period of time.

 Logbook loans: With this type of loan you secure the borrowing against your car.
 So, if you fail to repay the loan the lender can take away your car to settle the debt.